Matt Adams: Co-Founder Exercises.com.au

 Putting Work Before Health

-Matt completed a Bachelor of Business (Information Systems) in 1999 then worked in the IT industry for a year and, hating being stuck behind a desk 9-5, Matt wanted to learn sales, so he entered the real estate industry and found quick success.
+Matt completed a Bachelor of Business (Information Systems) then worked in the IT industry for a year and, hating being stuck behind a desk 9-5, Matt wanted to learn sales, so he entered the real estate industry and found quick success.